What is philophobia? What are the causes and the symptoms of this unpleasant phobia and what can you do to overcome it?

 It is a specific phobia in which a person fears developing any kind of emotional attachment to other people.

-Very interesting, indeed.
-Okay, enough history!
-Now is the time to focus on the present and yourself!
-Before we dive deeper into ” fear of love ” matters, consider answering the following questions first:
+Before we dive deeper into ”fear of love” matters, consider answering the following questions first:

 Does the idea of falling in love terrify you to the point where you feel like you are about to have a panic attack just by thinking about giving your heart away to someone?